aimeetm234/LoadLibrary/README.md

 # RbxUtility (Updated)
 ## This repository was created solely for the purpose of hosting an updated version of RbxUtility/LoadLibrary
-### RbxUtility is required in many old ROBLOX games from 2010-2015.
+RbxUtility is used in many old ROBLOX games that use LoadLibrary to function.
+This updated version of the original code fixes all the deprecated stuff.
+Last updated 24/5/2022